jasper-zanjani/powershell/docs/index.md

 #### Profile
 :
     Similar to a bashrc file, PowerShell has various profiles which can contain custom variable and function definitions, accessible through automatic variables like **$PROFILE**, etc.
-    These are loaded using syntax similar to that of bash:
+    These are loaded using syntax similar to that of bash.

-    ```powershell title="Reload profile"
+    ```powershell
+    # Reload profile
     . $PROFILE
     ```